PrettyWood/pikalib/src/variables-buckets/README.md

 </template>
 ```

-In the example above, `MyComponent1` is provided by the object
+In the example above, `MyComponent` is provided by the object
 `$tcVariables` and the functions `$tcSet`. `$tcSet` function allows you to set variable definitions in `$tcVariables`:

 ```js